MarieAugerMethe/InformedHSA/README.md

 - The second set of files are for the step selection function (SSF) simulations, with `2_ssf_simulations.Rmd` containing the code and `2_ssf_simulations.html` being a compiled version of the code.

+## Case study 1: murres

+The code to reproduce the analyses, tables, and figures associated with case study 1, which is focused on thick-billed murres, is available in `3_rsf_murre.Rmd`.
+A compiled version is also available in `3_rsf_murre.html`.